Clicky

 To start a lesson, you simply select the video you would like to watch and click it.
 You will be taken to the viewing screen.
 FluentU sets up every single video lesson in the same way: A short video with layers of subtitles.
 In Japanese, for instance, depending on your level, you might see the hiragana and katakana, kanji with furigana, and the English translation.
 You can also hide the subtitles and listen multiple times.

-Every single word in the subtitles are linked to the internal dictionary, so when you hear or see a word you don’t know, you can move your mouse over the word (or tap it with your finger) to get the instant translation, complete with a picture that illustrates the meaning.
+Every single word in the subtitles is linked to the internal dictionary, so when you hear or see a word you don’t know, you can move your mouse over the word (or tap it with your finger) to get the instant translation, complete with a picture that illustrates the meaning.
 Any words you have yet to learn will be highlighted in the subtitles.

 However, you should keep in mind that this isn’t truly a lesson.
 No one is teaching you anything, and the grammatical points are not being discussed by an instructor or native speaker.
 The videos have merely been translated, and you are independently studying the content to enhance your understanding of the target language.